abflower/work_timer/README.md

 Want to know how long you have left of your working day?
 Need to keep an eye on how much time you have left to do something?

-This timer is a simple flask application, with a purposedly super low key graphics.
+This timer is a simple flask application, with purposedly super low key graphics.
 In the first screen you are asked to input start and finish time in 00:00 format.
 In the actual timer page a purely ASCII progress bar shows the progress and percentage is also given.